Nuclear binding energy: Nuclear fusion

 The binding energy of helium is the energy source of the Sun and of most stars.
 The sun is composed of 74 percent hydrogen (measured by mass), an element having a nucleus consisting of a single proton.
 Energy is released in the Sun when 4 protons combine into a helium nucleus, a process in which two of them are also converted to neutrons.

 The conversion of protons to neutrons is the result of another nuclear force, known as the weak (nuclear) force.
 The weak force, like the strong force, has a short range, but is much weaker than the strong force.
 The weak force tries to make the number of neutrons and protons into the most energetically stable configuration.
 For nuclei containing less than 40 particles, these numbers are usually about equal.
 Protons and neutrons are closely related and are collectively known as nucleons.
 As the number of particles increases toward a maximum of about 209, the number of neutrons to maintain stability begins to outstrip the number of protons, until the ratio of neutrons to protons is about three to two.

 The protons of hydrogen combine to helium only if they have enough velocity to overcome each other's mutual repulsion sufficiently to get within range of the strong nuclear attraction.
 This means that fusion only occurs within a very hot gas.
-Hydrogen hot enough for combining to helium requires an enormous pressure to keep it confined, but suitable conditions exist in the central regions of the Sun, where such pressure is provided by the enormous weight of the layers above the core, pressed inwards by the Sun's strong gravity.
+Hydrogen hot enough for combining to helium requires an enormous pressure to keep it confined, but suitable conditions exist in the central regions of the Sun, where such pressure is provided by the enormous weight of the layers above the core, pressed inward by the Sun's strong gravity.
 The process of combining protons to form helium is an example of nuclear fusion.

 Producing helium from normal hydrogen would be practically impossible on earth because of the difficulty in creating deuterium.
 Research is being undertaken on developing a process using deuterium and tritium.
 The Earth's oceans contain a large amount of deuterium that could be used and tritium can be made in the reactor itself from lithium, and furthermore the helium product does not harm the environment, so some consider nuclear fusion a good alternative to supply our energy needs.
 Experiments to carry out this form of fusion have so far only partially succeeded.
 Sufficiently hot deuterium and tritium must be confined.
 One technique is to use very strong magnetic fields, because charged particles (like those trapped in the Earth's radiation belt) are guided by magnetic field lines.